A good CV will show employers what you have to offer them and make them want to find out more about you and your experiences.

 Employers see general statements such as “enthusiastic team player with good communication skills” all the time.
 Without examples to back these claims up, why should an employer believe what they read?

-You should have identified 4 key skills for the job in step 1, using the Job skills worksheet (PDF - 120KB).
+You should have identified some key skills for the job in step 1.
 Now go through and provide an example for each of these skills.
 An effective way to structure your example is to use the STAR technique:

 Once you have written your examples, make sure you include them in the relevant parts of your CV.